 Mixed feeding can offer a bit of respite from the demands of exclusive breastfeeding as it involves combining breast feeds with bottle feeding.
 The bottle could be either expressed breastmilk or formula.
-There’s no ‘one size fits all’ when it comes to mixed feeding though, and there are number of options to try if you’re considering it.
+There’s no ‘one size fits all’ when it comes to mixed feeding though, and there are a number of options to try if you’re considering it.

-- Replacing just the occasional breastfeed with a bottle feed, to try and get your baby used to taking a bottle.
+-Replacing just the occasional breastfeed with a bottle feed, to try and get your baby used to taking a bottle.

-- Using expressed milk so that your partner has a chance to get involved with feeding, while still giving your baby exclusively breast milk.
+-Using expressed milk so that your partner has a chance to get involved with feeding, while still exclusively giving your baby breast milk.

-- Using formula to supplement your own supply of breastmilk – this can help you take a break from the exhausting job of expressing and really have a rest, particularly if it’s a night feed you swap out, allowing you to sleep through.
+-Using formula to supplement your own supply of breastmilk – this can help you take a break from the exhausting job of expressing and really have a rest, particularly if it’s a night feed you swap out, allowing you to sleep through.